 As with British parliamentary elections, Irish citizens living in Britain - an estimated 500,000 people - are allowed to vote, as are Commonwealth citizens residing in the UK, including nationals of European Union member states Cyprus and Malta.
 Other EU nationals, however, are not allowed to cast a ballot in the referendum.

 UK Prime Minister David Cameron meanwhile said that the referendum was likely to be a close call.
-In the event of a "remain" vote, however, Cameron predicted aninvestment surge
+In the event of a "remain" vote, however, Cameron predicted an investment surge into Britain.

 "It's very close; nobody knows what's going to happen," he told The Financial Times newspaper in an interview.